renepacchaux/gudeeds-responsive-mobile-app/README.md

 ![img](https://cdn.jsdelivr.net/gh/renepacchaux/gudeeds-responsive-mobile-app@assets/figure1n.gif)

-<a id="org9684920"></a>
+<a id="org1063558"></a>

 ## Comfortable task to take on

-<a id="orgb8ecb30"></a>
+<a id="org4afb995"></a>

 ### Intro

 I am participating in a team of five designers and five developers.
-I carry out design decisions which meant meeting with the design team often to agree on touchpoints.
+I carry out design decisions meant to align on team touchpoints.
 I communicated the design process to show design progress when meeting with engineers.

 I practice meeting with developers.
 Those meetings had to be short and decisive.